 Our office

-Our office is in MEPZ (Madras Export Processing Zone), a duty-free export zone about 6 km from the airport.
+Our office is located in the MEPZ (Madras Export Processing Zone), a duty-free export zone approximately 6 km from the airport.
 It is on the second floor of SDF11, Unit 26-28.
-If you are visiting, call us at 00 91 44 2262 7541, and we will give you directions.
+If you are visiting, please call us at 00 91 44 2262 7541, and we will be happy to provide you with directions.

 Do you need to worry about Tropical diseases and Vaccinations?

 While visitors often ask about health risks when travelling to India, there are few dangerous tropical diseases in South India.
-Since most food is cooked, it is only water you should watch out for.
+Since most food is cooked, you should watch out for only water.
 Aside from the more brilliant hotels, where the authorities require that all water served be treated, we recommend drinking only mineral water.

 After many years of vaccination campaigns, India has been declared polio-free.
-Some other tropical diseases, such as Dengue Fever, Japanese Encephalitis, Typhoid Fever and Chikungunya, still occur but are unusual.
+Other tropical diseases, such as Dengue Fever, Japanese Encephalitis, Typhoid Fever, and Chikungunya, still occur but are unusual.
 The best advice is to avoid mosquito bites by sleeping in an air-conditioned room and using mosquito nets and repellents.
-The only thing more dangerous than at home is probably traffic!
+The only thing more dangerous than traffic at home is probably traffic!